 Some policy owners have a reduced lifetime allowance.
 That means they have the right to take their pension before 50.
 In most cases it was a pension scheme they joined before 2006.

-But, it only applies to people in certain types of jobs (e.g. dance, modelling, and professional sports).
+But, it only applies to people in certain types of jobs (e.g. dancing, football, and other professional sports).
 They are likely to start taking their pension before they reach 55 years old.

 Note: There is a list of members with protected pension ages who do not get a reduction in lifetime allowance.
 They include pension schemes for uniformed services (e.g. the police, armed forces, and fire services).

-Lifetime Allowance on Private Pension Contributions in the United Kingdom
+Lifetime Allowance on Private Pension Contributions in United Kingdom